 Now you might be wondering: what do we do with the unused images?

-That’s a great question and the first thing I want to say is: don’t throw them away!
+That’s a great question and the first thing I want to say is: don’t throw them away because the images also include the target sound!

 You can use those images to have students:

-- create stories by selecting 2-4 images, pasting them on a notebook, and writing their narratives about the illustrations
+- Create sentences, or write stories by selecting 2-4 images, pasting them on a notebook, and writing their narratives about the illustrations

-- practice French sounds further by having them paste the unused images on a notebook and writing down the sounds the words contain
+- Practice French sounds further by having them paste the unused images on a notebook and writing down the sounds the words include

 These are a few ideas, but feel free to come up with your own.